kiwec/osu-ranked-lobbies/README.md

 This step isn't required, but makes profile scanning faster and avoids spamming the osu! servers with requests.

+* Run the bot once, it will crash, then run `sqlite3 ranks.db < util/merge_maps_into_ranks.sql`.

+A bit janky, I know, I'll make it easier later™.

 ### Feature flags

 During development, you might not want to run the entire bot.
 You can disable the following feature flags in config.json: